aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 ### **Creating Histogram Charts**
 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/python-net/aspose.slides/presentation/) class.
 1. Get a slide's reference through its index.
-1. Add some chart with some data and specify your preferred chart type (`ChartType.Histogram` in this case).
+1. Add some chart with some data and specify your preferred chart type (`ChartType.HISTOGRAM` in this case).
 1. Access the chart data `IChartDataWorkbook`.
 1. Clear the default series and categories.
 1. Add new series and categories.